• Skip to main content

 What do you call a quiche without a crust?

-A quiche without a crust is called a crustless quiche.
-My Canadian Bacon and Brie Crustless Quiche is a good example.
 Most quiche recipes, including this one, can easily be made without a crust.
 To ensure it doesn’t stick, make sure to grease the pie pan thoroughly before adding the other ingredients.

 What’s the difference between a frittata and quiche?

 Although the ingredients are similar, frittatas do not have a crust and are first cooked on the stove in a skillet.
 Then, they are moved to the oven to finish baking.
+Quiches, on the other hand, are always baked in the oven.

-What does it mean to par bake or blind bake a pie crust?
+What does it mean to par-bake or blind-bake a pie crust?

 Blind baking refers to baking an empty pie crust before a filling is added.
 Blind baking is for pie crusts with fillings that do not need to be baked such as ice cream pies or cream pies.